scalespeeder/DayZ-123-NBC-Medic-Police-Fresh-Spawn-Loadout-Files-For-PC-Console-Community-Servers/readme.txt

 DayZ Police & NCB Medic Fresh Spawn Loadout Files For Console and PC Community Servers Instructions & Terms Of Use

-When installed correctly these files will spawn fresh players with a Police (Pioneer Scout) or an NBM Medic (M16), with gear and randomised uniform.
+When installed correctly these files will spawn fresh players with a Police (Pioneer Scout) or an NBC Medic (M16), with gear and randomised uniform.

 Limited Testing on PC Chernarus Local Experimental Server DAYZ Version 1.23 Nov 23.